bem/bem-react/packages/di/README.md

 Time to use these versions in your app dynamically!

 **App.tsx**
-If previously your dependencies were static
+If your dependencies were static before
 ```
 import { cn } from '@bem-react/classname';
 import { Header } from './Components/Header/Header'